shyampurk/m2m-traffic-corridor/README.md

 2. Run the python script

-3. Open a web browser and load the client side web page and follow the steps as defined above in "RUN THE DEMO" section.
+3. Open a web browser and load the [client side web page](client/index.html) and follow the steps as defined above in "RUN THE DEMO" section, from step 2 onwards.

 ##ASSUMPTIONS